awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 + You can't back up to, or restore from, an Amazon S3 bucket in a different AWS Region from your Amazon RDS DB instance\.
 + We strongly recommend that you don't restore backups from one time zone to a different time zone\.
 If you restore backups from one time zone to a different time zone, you must audit your queries and applications for the effects of the time zone change\.
 + Native backups of RDS databases larger than 1 TB aren't supported\.
-+ You can't restore from more than 10 backup files at the same time\.
++ You can't back up to or restore from more than 10 backup files at the same time\.
++ A differential backup is based on the last full backup\.
+For differential backups to work, you can't take a snapshot between the last full backup and the differential backup\.
+If you want a differential backup, but a snapshot exists, then do another full backup before proceeding with the differential backup\.
 + Differential and log restores aren't supported for databases with files that have their file\_guid \(unique identifier\) set to `NULL`\.
 + You can run up to two backup or restore tasks at the same time\.
 + You can't perform native log backups from SQL Server on Amazon RDS\.